KULeuven-MICAS/snitch_cluster/docs/tutorial/streamer_design.md

 - 1 register for a single loop bound as specified in the `temporal_addrgen_unit_params -> loop_dim = 1`.
 If the number is 2 then we would have 2 loop bounds.
 - 3 temporal stride registers, 3 spatial stride registers, and 3 base address pointers since we have 3 data movers in total (2 read data movers and 1 write data mover).
 - 1 start register to start the streamer.
-- 1 performance counte register for how many cycles the streamer was active.
+- 1 performance counter register for how many cycles the streamer was active.

 Below is a tabulated version of the CSRs of the streamers with the register offset addresses, type, and description: